Reading time: 9 min.

 King Charles III (left), Prince William (middle) and Prince Harry (right)

-Prince Harry’s hair timeline
+Prince Harry’s hair journey

 Here is how Prince Harry’s hair has evolved over time, from his youth until the present day: